 We will use DMA in the write path.
-As we will receive data from userspace, we will need a bounce buffer, we can eg. rename buf into rx_buf and create another buffer of the same size, named tx_buf in our serial_dev structure.
+As we will receive data from userspace, we will need a bounce buffer, so we can create a second buffer named tx_buf of the same size as rx_buf in our serial_dev structure.

-As we will also need the resource structure with the MMIO physical addresses from outside of the ->probe(), it might be relevant to save the resource pointer used to derive the miscdev name into the serial_dev structure as well.
+As we will also need the resource structure with the MMIO physical addresses from outside of the ->probe(), it might be relevant to save the resource pointer used to derive the miscdev name into the serial_dev structure.